eclipse-glsp/glsp-client/README.md

 ### Where to find the sources?

-In addition to this repository, the related source code can be found here:
+In addition to this repository, the source code of the example diagram server can be found here: https://github.com/eclipse-glsp/glsp-server/tree/master/examples/org.eclipse.glsp.example.workflow

 -   https://github.com/eclipse-glsp/glsp-server